Decoherence as an inherent characteristic of quantum mechanics: Introduction

 \section{Introduction}

-The measurement problem in quantum mechanics is one of the unresolved problems of modern physics, or at least a subject of debate.
-In pure quantum mechanics, which in this study refers to quantum mechanics that includes Born's rule \cite{Born} but no other additional postulates, such as the projection postulate \cite{von}, the microscopic and macroscopic worlds need to be treated separately.
-However, the fact of the matter is these are continuations of each other.
-Therefore, it seems that the present formulation of pure quantum mechanics is insufficient to describe nature.
+The measurement problem in quantum mechanics is one of the unresolved problems of modern physics or at least a subject of debate.
+In common quantum mechanics, the microscopic and macroscopic worlds need to be treated separately.
+However, the fact is that these are continuations of each other.
+Therefore, it seems that the present formulation of quantum mechanics is insufficient to describe nature.
 Nevertheless, for many decades it has been unclear how the measurement problem should be formulated, and many definitions of the measurement problem exist.

 However, in this study, we do not consider a deep discussion of what the measurement problem actually is.
-Although it may appear na\"{i}ve, we define the measurement problem as follows: {\it Is it not possible to explain the quantum measurement process within the framework of pure quantum mechanics?} The answer to this question is generally assumed to be negative, and thus it is assumed to be necessary to adopt some modification of pure quantum mechanics.
+Although it may appear naive, we define the measurement problem as follows: {\it Is it not possible to explain the quantum measurement process within the framework of pure quantum mechanics?} In this study, {\it pure quantum mechanics} refers to quantum mechanics that includes Born's rule \cite{Born} but no other additional postulates, such as the projection postulate \cite{von}.
+The answer to this question is generally assumed to be negative, and thus it is assumed to be necessary to adopt some modification of pure quantum mechanics.
 The most traditional approach is to adopt the projection postulate.
-By adopting this prescription, quantum states develop not only unitarily in obeying the Schr\"{o}dinger equation, but also non-unitarily with the collapse of wave packets in the measurement process.
-In contrast, the collapse of the wave packet is not assumed in the many-world interpretation \cite{eve}\cite{DeW}.
+By adopting this prescription, quantum states develop not only unitarily in obeying the Schr\"{o}dinger equation but also non-unitarily with the collapse of wave packets in the measurement process.
+In contrast, the collapse of the wave packet is not assumed in the many-world interpretation \cite{eve,DeW}.
 In this interpretation, even macroscopic states maintain coherent superpositions.
-Therefore, the assumption that {\it one} outcome is obtained by one appropriate measurement process, which is usually regarded as a matter of course, is disposed of.
+Therefore, we dispose of the assumption that {\it one} outcome is obtained by one appropriate measurement process, which is usually regarded as a matter of course.